BLACK SADDLE

 08:30 – Departure from Murghab.
 Leave Murghab by jeep and drive approximately 7km to Kara Domor, where your horses and the local horse-riding team will be waiting for you.

 After a short briefing on the route and safety instructions, you will begin your horseback adventure towards Kara Suu.
-The ride starts with a crossing of the Murghab River, after which the trail leads you into the impressive Jaman Tal canyon.
+The ride starts with a crossing of the Murghab River, after which the trail leads you into the impressive Jaman Tal Canyon.

 The landscape gradually opens up as you continue into the wide Taldi-Kol valley, surrounded by high-altitude desert scenery, dramatic rock formations, and sweeping mountain views.